Gemba Walk: definition, tips and checklist template

 Meant for: Level C – leaders that have more than 3 other leaders reporting to them.

-Gemba walk checklist senior management - toolshero
+gemba checklist senior management toolshero

 1. Observe